LuisPeregrinaPSL/C4C2020/README.md

 -	For each 6 consecutive hours at home, user will get a tree.
 -	For every 3 trees that he gets, one is also added to his community forest.
--	If he leaves home before the 6 hours needed to get a tree, then a new one starts growing from 0.
+-	If he leaves home before the 6 hours needed to get a tree, then a new one starts growing from 0 once he gets back home.
 -	As more trees are added to the forest, user can get additional items and go through different contribution levels.

 There is a GPS tracking component monitoring if the users moves enough to consider that they leave home.

-**Problem solved:**
-One of the most critical actions to prevent the spread of the virus that is being implemented on all countries is the lackdown and stay at home initiatives.
-There are multiple actions implemented by governments to persue/force people to stay at home, however these actions are usually applied to complete areas and cities, a more focalized implementation of these measures could help to get better results.

 **Benefits**
-Government will be able to optimize resources Quickbinsights about the results of measures implemented for Stay at home initiatives Better understending of areas that may require more help
+Government will be able to optimize resources
+Quick insights about the results of measures implemented for Stay at home initiatives Better understanding of areas that may require more help

 ### Link to video: